Native Woodland Establishment

 - Scenario 1: Podzols (Oak-Birch-Holly Woodland)

 - Scenario 2: Brown Podzolics (Oak-Birch-Holly with Hazel Woodland)

 - Scenario 4: Gleys (Alder-Oak-Ash Woodland)

 - Scenario 5: Highly Modified Peat & Peaty Podzols (Pioneer Birch Woodland)

-The framework then identifies the associated woodland type (as set out above, in brackets) and the relevant species mix and planting pattern.
+The framework identifies the main soil type, the associated woodland type (in brackets above) and the relevant species mix and planting pattern.